shermanburwell3/note-taker/README.md

 # note-taker
-An web application for taking notes
+A web application for taking notes